Highland Home in Crenshaw County, Alabama — The American South (East South Central)

 Erected 1977 by the Barnes, Jordan, Kirkpatrick Memorial Association.

 Other nearby markers.
-Fair Prospect Cemetery Montgomery County (approx. 4.2 miles away); Lynching in America / Lynching in Letohatchee (approx. 8.8 miles away); Oak Bowery (approx. 10.9 miles away); Pisgah Primitive Baptist Church (approx. 11.9 miles away); Tankersley Rosenwald School (approx. 13.4 miles away); Rodgers School (approx. 16.4 miles away); Elam Primitive Baptist Church (approx. 18 miles away).
+At least 8 other markers are within 17 miles of this marker, measured as the crow flies.
+Fair Prospect Cemetery Montgomery County (approx. 4.2 miles away); Pioneer Settlers of Ebenezer Community (approx. 6.4 miles away); Ebenezer Primitive Baptist Church (approx. 6.4 miles away); Lynching in America / Lynching in Letohatchee (approx. 8.8 miles away); Oak Bowery (approx. 10.9 miles away); Pisgah Primitive Baptist Church (approx. 11.9 miles away); Tankersley Rosenwald School (approx. 13.4 miles away); Rodgers School (approx. 16.4 miles away).

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 29, 2006, by M. Bowyer of Indianapolis, Indiana.
-This page has been viewed 3,702 times since then.
+It was originally submitted on August 29, 2006, by M. Bowyer of Indianapolis, Indiana.
+This page has been viewed 3,811 times since then and 7 times this year.
 Last updated on March 2, 2014, by Mark Hilton of Montgomery, Alabama.
 Photos: 1, 2. submitted on August 29, 2006, by M. Bowyer of Indianapolis, Indiana. • Bill Pfingsten was the editor who published this page.